knopgm/deliveryFee/README.md

-# Frontend Intern 2024 Application

----

-# Wolt Challenge - Delivery Fee Calculator
+# Delivery Fee Calculator

 ![Calculate-Fee](./src/assets/CalculateFee.png)

-With thDelivery Fee Calculator, the user can fill up a small formular that will calculate how much will cost their delivery, considering the amount of the cart value, number of items to be deliver, distance and if it is a rush time of the week.
+With Delivery Fee Calculator, the user can fill up basic informations (cart value, delivery distance, number of items and schedule information).
+For each given information, the calculator will consider many logic rules and will display the resulting price of the delivery.

 ## How to use it

-Install the projet locally in your computer by typing the following in yout terminal:
+Install the projet locally in your computer by typing the following in your terminal:

 ```
 npm install